neckutrek/practice/cpp/daily_practice.md

     It passes its argument right through by reference, doing nothing with it at all, and its result type is rvalue reference. std::move "turns its argument into an rvalue even if it isn't," and it achieves that by "hiding the name."

+  Use std::move to force branching on the rvalue-ref overload of the copyctor/assignment operator, even for lvalues.

 - **Perfect Forwarding**